biopython/biopython.github.io/wiki/Active_projects.md

 The [Biopython network diagram at github.com](http://github.com/biopython/biopython/network) will show all public branches of our repository on github, and will therefore let you see things that are being worked on.
+Sadly this no longer gives a good overview as more and more people are contributing to Biopython - there is no way to zoom out for example.

 Project ideas
 -------------